richiehodel/dataset_cards/NMNH-US-National-Herbarium.md

 Locality data may use historical place names that are no longer used.

+Although there are written locality data for most specimen records, a large percentage do not have geocoordinates.

 Dates may sometimes have been recorded by original collectors inconsistently or may be incomplete (no month/day information).

 For endangered species, locality data is not included in the dataset.

 For specimens collected from Brazil, specimen images are not included in the dataset.

+Plant specimens from Cactaceae and Orchidaceae do not have images online because of poaching concerns.
+Locality data of these families is also kept offline.

+The approximate numbers reported in the dataset card are accurate as of September 2023, but specimens are continually being deposited in the US Herbarium and subsequently digitized.

 ## Dataset Curators